vladmandic/human/README.md

 ### 3. [NPM](https://www.npmjs.com/) module

-*Recommended for `NodeJS` projects*
+*Recommended for `NodeJS` projects that will execute in the backend*

-Entry point is actual source `build/src/index.js`
+Entry point is bundle in CJS format `dist/human.node.js`
-You also need to install and includ `tfjs` in your project
+You also need to install and include `tfjs-node` or `tfjs-node-gpu` in your project so it can register an optimized backend

 Install with:
 ```shell